nv-morpheus/Morpheus/docs/source/developer_guide/guides/6_digital_fingerprinting_reference.md

 }
 ```

-The module must be packaged as a stage, as illustrated below, in order to be used in the Morpheus pipeline.
+The module must be packaged as a stage as illustrated below in order to be used in the Morpheus pipeline.

 ```py
 from morpheus.config import Config